emilysarina/emilysarina/README.md

  </div>

 # Oh hi!
-I'm Emily, a full stack developer in training with a love for colour and style.
+I'm Emily, a full stack developer with a love for design.

-👩🏻‍💻 Currently working on my portfolio.

-🌱 Working on improving css skills.

 ☀️ Fun fact: I drove from Portugal back to England in a van with a mattress, a sofa, two plants, two parents, and a load of crockery after living there last year.